 Our world is becoming ever emptier.
 We are paying a high price for the material goods we gain from destroying our planet.

 Through the medium of art, the “Embassy of Trees” creates a diplomatic representation of the forest in the city and that way give trees a voice.
-Something that had seemingly been lost is returning to the space we inhabit and reminds us of our connections with it.
+Something that had seemingly been lost is

 The project places large photo installations of forests in the urban sphere – where they are unexpected and thus confuse.